smjuni/kickstarter-analysis/README.md

 <img src="resources/Theater_Outcomes_vs_Launch.png">
 </img>

-The most successful campaigns were launched between May and July, with the least successful campaigns launched in December.
+By interpreting the data we can see that the the most successful campaigns were launched between May and July, with the least successful campaigns launched in December.

 The canceled campaigns are fairly consistent and a low percentage of the overall theatre campaigns.
 The most canceled campaigns occur in January.

 The highest ratio of failed campaigns to successful campaigns is during October and December.
 October has the highest rate of failed campaigns, but December has the highest ratio.

 ### Analysis of Outcomes Based on Goals
 <img src="resources/Outcomes_vs_Goals.png"> </img>

 The percentage of successful campaigns decreases as the goal increases up until the $25000-$29999 mark.
 The percentage of successful campaigns then rises again up until the $45000 mark, where it drops dramatically.
 The most successful campaigns are the ones with the lowest goals (Less than $1000 at 76% successful).
 There are significantly less campaigns that request more than $25000